feedcellar/feedcellar/README.md

 # feedcellar - a feed reader

-Feedcellar is a full-text searchable RSS feed reader.
+Feedcellar is a full-text searchable RSS feed reader and data store.

 Powered by [Rroonga][] with [Groonga][].